syncfusion-content/blazor-docs/blazor/treemap/methods.md

 ## Refresh

-The `RefreshAsync` method helps to render the TreeMap component again.
+The `RefreshAsync` method helps to refresh the TreeMap component.

 ```cshtml
 @using Syncfusion.Blazor.TreeMap;